The Top 5 Reasons to Invest in the Non-Conventional Investment Sector Today

 To achieve optimal results, we focus on investment-grade alternatives, applying the following best practices:

-- Allocate 15–20% of one’s investable assets to investment-grade alternatives to boost total AUM returns by several hundred basis points annually.
+- Allocate 15–20% of one’s investable assets to investment-grade alternatives to potentially boost total AUM returns by several hundred basis points annually.

 - Do careful due diligence on the sponsor or use only broker-dealer underwritten securities or fund placement agents.